Skip to main content

 Storage-Constrained Systems

 The VM storage management steal processing has a hierarchy of pages that it uses in trying to select the most appropriate pages.
-In that hierarchy, normal idle guest pages are chosen for steal more readily than VDISK pages (a virtual disk in storage page is really a system utility space and therefore is given preferential treatment).
+In that hierarchy, normal idle guest pages are chosen for steal more readily than VDISK pages (a virtual disk in storage page is implemented as a system utility space and therefore is given preferential treatment).
 As Linux guests go idle, this hierarchy might have an undesireable effect.
 Linux will determine an unused page and move it out to its swap disk (a VDISK).
 If the Linux guest goes idle, VM storage management will steal more aggressively from the guest pages (pages Linux decided it needed) and less aggressively from the VDISK (pages Linux decided it was safe to page out).
 This is counter to what good performance would dictate.

-Assessment VM PRF Performance Toolkit
+Assessment Performance Toolkit

-Paging, generally PRF 004 Option 3A, PAG selection
+Paging, generally Option 3A, PAG selection

-DASD activity PRF 012 Option 13, DEV selection
+DASD activity Option 13, DEV selection

-Channel activity PRF 013 Option 11, CHAN selection
+Channel activity Option 11, CHAN selection

 Back to the Performance Tips Page